 That means they need to feel welcome, the dispensary floor plan needs to be functional and pragmatic, and it needs to be secure.
 There is so much that goes into designing your store, and you need to get it right the first time.
 So, without further ado, let’s dive in!

 Regardless of whether you have any design experience or not, the process of building out a retail cannabis shop can be overwhelming.
-But, we can break it down into a few steps to make it easier:
+But, when broken down into the three categories we outlined previously, its much easier.

 Design your layout in a functional manner